NukolLodda/Flopcraft/README.md

 **Requests**

 If a request is something I consider achievable, I will try my best to complete it.
-However, I would like to state that depending on the complexity of the request, it may take up from a couple weeks to several months before it's out.
+However, I would like to state that depending on the complexity of the request, it may take up from a couple of weeks to several months before it's out.
 The version in particular also generally needs months of debugging and testing prior to release.
 This is also along with the fact that I am currently working on other projects, and that I may at a time be coding multiple requests in, and that I'm still a high schooler meaning that